 Japan's Princess Mako to get married, report says

-In this Dec.
-23, 2011, file photo, Japan's Princess Mako stands on a bulletproofed balcony at the Imperial Palace in Tokyo to greet well-wishers who throng to the palace compound to celebrate Emperor Akihito's 78th birthday.
-Mako, the granddaughter of Emperor Akihito, is getting married to an ocean lover who can ski, play the violin and cook, according to public broadcaster NHK TV.
+Princess Mako, the granddaughter of Japan's emperor, is getting married to an ocean lover who can ski, play the violin and cook, according to public broadcaster NHK TV.
+Kei Komuro, the man who won the princess' heart, was a fellow student at International Christian University in Tokyo, where Mako, 25, also graduated, NHK said.

 Discussions